 Eruption of Conflict

 I have been a professional speaker and consultant in the area of business relationships for over two decades and it never ceases to amaze me just how many problems, in both the workplace and in personal lives, are caused from poor communication.
 This ugly problem seems to rear its head at an ever increasing pace.
-Workplace communication is frequently misunderstood.
+Workplace communication is frequently misunderstood and lacking personal responsibility on the part of the sender, and receiver.

 Reluctant to Communicate